 A fairway wood shares a lot of characteristics with a driver, but with three key differences: a smaller head size, more loft on the face, and a shorter shaft.
 The features unique to fairway woods make them perfect for achieving longer distances either off the floor in the fairway or rough, as well as from the tee as a safety shot.

-All told, these clubs will give you maximum distance when playing the ball outside of the tee box.
-Fairway woods almost sit as a ‘mini driver’ at address, and have a low centre of gravity with a graphite shaft to make them lighter and easier to swing for further distances.
+All told, these clubs will give you the maximum distance when playing the ball outside of the tee box.
+Fairway woods almost sit as a ‘mini driver’ at the address and have a low centre of gravity with a graphite shaft to make them lighter and easier to swing for further distances.

 Fairway wood loft options

 Fairway woods come in all forms of loft combinations but, generally speaking, the fairway wood is there to give you the most possible distance when the ball has to be played off the deck.
 This means that after any tee shot, the fairway wood would be the perfect club to go for if your objective is distance.

 The majority of golfers require their lowest fairway wood to possess 15 degrees of loft, which acts as a 3 wood.
 There's also the less-popular 2 wood version available in selected models, which acts as a deeper-faced mini driver set at between 13 and 14 degrees.
 This is normally only found in either the bag of an elite player or when a golfer still hits their 3 wood extremely high.

 Depending on the brand, fairway woods are available in different lofts such as 4 wood (17 degrees), 5 wood (19 degrees), 7 wood (22 degrees), 9 wood (25 degrees), and 11 wood (28 degrees).

 How many fairway woods should you have?

 Similar to the hybrid principle, the amount of fairway woods a golfer requires is completely down to the player’s preference.

 A 3 wood is normally a necessity, and a 5 wood can be a potential replacement for a 3 hybrid/iron.